2010 Israel–Lebanon border clash: Israel

 Former Israeli Defense minister Shaul Mofaz called the incident a "planned terror attack" and said he had "no doubt that Hizbullah was involved in the Lebanese Army's actions."
 Mofaz also criticized UNIFIL's involvement, stating that their "inability to prevent the Lebanese Army from firing on IDF soldiers proves their incompetence."

 Israeli sources also alleged that UNIFIL forces said the Lebanese soldiers had no reason to open fire as the Israeli army was conducting routine activity.
 Government officials in Israel have criticized the United States and France for supporting Lebanon's military in the wake of the border clash.
 The US has provided Lebanon with over 400 million in military aid, and France has supplied the military with advanced anti-tank missiles.

 Israeli UN Ambassador Daniel Carmon wrote a letter of complaint to the UN that: "These attacks threaten stability, peace, and security in our region.
 In response to this grave incident that constitutes a blatant violation of UN Security Council resolution 1701, Israel exercised its right of self-defense, responding with the appropriate measures on LAF positions in the area.
 Israel holds the Government of Lebanon responsible for these attacks and all actions conducted from Lebanese territory.
 Israel calls upon the international community to exert its influence and to take the necessary measures with the Lebanese authorities to ensure that such provocative violations will not be repeated."

-Israel's security cabinet called a meeting to discuss "the consequences of the attacks for which the Lebanese government is responsible.
-It is evident that the Lebanese government is doubly responsible: the attack against our soldiers occurred when they were on Israeli territory and it is Lebanese soldiers who opened fire and forced us to respond."

 According to Lebanese news sources, the Israeli government demanded that Lebanon court-martial the commander of the Lebanese unit that fired at IDF troops across the border.